Matthias-Wandel/imgcomp/docs/README.md

 <h1>Imgcomp program</h1>

 To use imgcomp, you must compile it.
-There are sample configuration files in imgcomp/conf-examples Imgcomp uses libcamera-still, raspistill or libcamera-vid to dump jpeg files into /ramdisk (which is a ram disk the setup creates) As images are aquired, it reads and compares these files, copies them
+There are sample configuration files in <a href="../conf-examples/">imgcomp/conf-examples</a>
+Imgcomp uses libcamera-still, raspistill or libcamera-vid to dump jpeg files into /ramdisk (which is a ram disk the setup creates) As images are aquired, it reads and compares these files, copies them